Evals#

 Project initialization:

 init-git,init-react,init-rust.
-Tests the ability to scaffold new projects from scratch.- practical — practical2 — … — practical21
+Tests the ability to scaffold new projects from scratch.- practical — practical2 — … — practical33

-A growing series of real-world programming tasks that go beyond basic file I/O. The practical suites now cover 62 tasks across data processing, refactoring, algorithms, async/concurrency, SQL, validation, graph search, dynamic programming, and tree data structures.
+A growing series of real-world programming tasks that go beyond basic file I/O. The practical suites now cover 99 tasks across data processing, refactoring, algorithms, async/concurrency, SQL, validation, graph search, dynamic programming, tree data structures, and classic interview problems.

 Early suites give a good feel for the format: